LAB02-Research/DeepL-Translator/README.md

 * **Webpages**: translate any webpage.
 Extracts the relevant text to reduce the amount of characters and increase the readability.

-* **Language detection**: all of the above support automatic source language detection.
+* **Language detection**: all of the above options support automatic source language detection.

 * **Hotkey**: easily consult the app by pressing your hotkey.
 If you have text selected, it'll be conveniently pasted into the source textbox.
 Select an url and it'll get translated on the webpage tab right away.